szczyglis-dev/py-gpt/README.md

 - `Context: auto-summary (user message)`: User message for context auto-summary.
 Placeholders: {input}, {output}

+- `Agent: system instruction`: Prompt to instruct how to handle autonomous mode.

 - `Agent: continue`: Prompt sent to automatically continue the conversation.
-Default: `continue...`

 - `Agent: goal update`: Prompt to instruct how to update current goal status.

+- `Experts: Master prompt`: Prompt to instruct how to handle experts.

 - `DALL-E: image generate`: Prompt for generating prompts for DALL-E (if raw-mode is disabled).